bplmaps/lmec-main-site/content/education/k12/teach-it-yourself.md

 ## Teaching and Learning Resources

+Find fully-scripted teach-it-yourself versions of our most popular pre-designed programs, lessons introducing students to GIS mapping through a civics lens, and more.

 Keep checking back as we add to this new menu of digital resources.

 Airtable gallery here